lucapette/lucapette.github.com/_posts/2017-03-03-webpack-in-development-and-semantic-ui-setup.markdown

 parts [work](https://github.com/lucapette/passata/commit/c053e8f).
 At that point, `passata` was ready to do something.
 I sketched the screens of the application with pencil and paper.
-I ended up with three screens and a dynamic menu which I will be sharing soon.
+I ended up with three screens and a dynamic menu which I will be sharing next week.

 Thank you for reading me and stay tuned for the next article!